 Vegetables require a location with good sun.
 All day or at least five hours of afternoon sun is ideal.
 The soil should have adequate drainage, be in the neutral pH range, and be high in organic matter.
 Whether your soil is sand based or clay based, the yearly addition of organic matter such as compost, manure or peat moss is a good idea for the entire garden area.
 If this is not possible, each row can be amended.
-Estabrook's also recommends the addition of organic compounds such as rock phosphate, green sand and gypsum to boost certain capabilities of your plants and soil.
+Estabrook's also recommends the addition of organic compounds such as gypsum to boost certain capabilities of your plants and soil.

 A balanced fertilizer should be used to get the maximum crop result and to reduce the effects of root competition.
 You can choose an organic, granular, or water-soluble fertilizer.

 To allow the plants to process fertilizers more successfully and encourage lush growth and crop production, lime should be applied yearly.
 If possible, a mulch should also be applied to aid in weed control and water holding capacity.
 This mulch could consist of compost, straw, grass clippings or layers of newspaper.

 Remember to water your established vegetable garden well, applying 1.5-2" per week.
 As with all plantings, if you plan to use an overhead system, you should water early in the morning to reduce the risk of disease.